P1Analytics/Thesis/README.md

 ![sensortype](./image/sensorType.png?raw=true "")
- ### Sensor device connection
+ ### Points of sensors connection
 - WiFi
 - 2G/3G mobile network connection
+- Ethernet
+- Low-rate wireless personal area networks(IEEE 802.15.4)

 ## Data Variability and Potential Patterns
+Take a close look on the raw data and seek for the changing patterns :
 - Temperature
 - Light
 - Motion
 - Power consumption

-We take a close look on the raw data and see what kind of story or intuition we might get:

 - Demo on all the schools in Greece, for one year, time interval: day
     - Power Consumption, 10 schools in Greece
     ![greece one year](./image/power_greece_16Sep_17_Sep_perday.png?raw=true "")
     There are 3 other schools without power consumption sensors or no data.
     - Temperature, 12 schools in Greece
     ![greece one year](./image/Greece%20Temperature.png?raw=true "")